Unf*#k

 ssh-rsa AAAAB3NzaC1yc2EAAAABIwAAAQEAklOUpkDHrfHY17SbrmTIpNLTGK9Tjom/BWDSU

-Privileged Credentials
+Privileged credentials

-Similar to SSH Keys, credentials are username and password pairings used to authenticate to an internal or external system.
+Similar to SSH keys, credentials are username and password pairings used to authenticate to an internal or external system.

 <username> : <password>